Frequent Questions about Environmental Education and Learning about the Environment

 EPA has a program to support environmental education training for teachers and other education professionals.
 You can learn more about the National Environmental Education Training Program.

 What is Earth Day and where can I find more information?

 Where can I learn about environmental education?

 Visit EPA's Education website.

-Visit the EPA environmental education grants web page to learn more about EE grants.
+Visit EPA's environmental education grants web page to learn more about EE grants.

 Rather than just sending out packets of materials, we prefer to let you select what you'd like to receive.
 Fortunately, there are some excellent resources online for doing just that.

 EPA publications are available free of charge through the The National Service Center for Environmental Publications.
 Use the suggested search terms below or use the order forms for teachers to quickly see materials available by age group.
 Suggested search terms: activity, coloring book, lesson plan, teachers, students, kids.